 If you’re concerned that you will get seasick, we highly recommend you take seasickness medication before embarking with us.
 On our manta ray night snorkel, you only spend 10–15 minutes on the canoe; the rest is in the water where you are less likely to feel seasick.
 If you are on our Holomoana Water Taxi (seasonal), the trip is 45–60 minutes on the canoe.
 If you are seasick on the canoe, we will move you to the back of the vessel where you will experience less motion.

 How deep is the water?

 Too deep to stand – about 30 feet deep in most places.
-We require manta ray night snorkel participants to have swimming experience, though we provide snorkeling instructions and flotation devices.
+We require manta ray night snorkel participants to have at least some swimming experience, though we provide snorkeling instructions and flotation devices.
 A crew member is also in the water with you at all times – the first one in and the last one out.

 I’m concerned about the sharks and other sea creatures.

 Manta rays are large creatures, but fear not, they only feast on plankton.
 Shark are out there, but they are very rare to even be seen on our manta ray snorkel experience.
 There are many snorkelers in the water being guided by 8+ ocean operators similar to ourselves.
 Focusing our lights close together brings the plankton into a large mass which attracts manta rays for everyone to see!
 Simply put, there is safety in numbers!
 You may occasionally spot a playful dolphin visiting some of the snorkeling groups.

 Where is the restroom?

 We recommend you use the restroom at the pier (near the trailer parking) before checking in for your trip with us as there is no restroom on the canoe.

 What kind of snorkel gear is provided?

 We provide high-quality, comfortable masks and snorkels, vs. a full face snorkel mask.
 Wee also have several prescription mask options that help those who require glasses.
 You can wear your contacts with a normal mask, but be mindful to keep them from getting wash away by a splash of ocean water.